AdobeDocs/workfront.pt-BR/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    <!--remove the last row when we remove legacy from the system-->

-   Para interromper a formatação do texto, desmarque o atributo no **Rich Text** barra de ferramentas.
+   Para interromper a formatação do texto, desmarque o atributo na barra de ferramentas **Rich Text**.

    <!-- in the table above: take "Create Links" verbiage from the hyperlink when the old commenting is removed and the commenting beta is the only way to comment - with October 2023-->